gregor-torrence/kagemusha/readme.md

 .txt         Entire file is translated.
 .properties  Property values are translated, keys are unchanged.
 Format arguments are preserved.
 .json        Fields with a String value are translated.
 Suitable for translating React localization files.
-.xlf         Display strings value are translated.
+.xlf         Display string values are translated.
 Used for translating Angular 2+ localization files.
 ```

 The correct file handling is executed given the extension of the input file's name.